Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating with the @azure/msal-node On Behalf Of Flow

-Currently the `@azure/identity` library doesn't provide a credential type for clients which need to authenticate via the [On Behalf of Flow](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-common/docs/request.md#on-behalf-of-flow).
-While future support for this is planned, users currently requiring this will have to implement their own `TokenCredential` class.
+Currently, the `@azure/identity` library doesn't provide a credential type for clients which need to authenticate via the [On Behalf of Flow](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-common/docs/request.md#on-behalf-of-flow).
+While we may add support for this feature in the future, users currently requiring this will have to implement their own `TokenCredential` class.

-In this example the `OnBehalfOfCredential` accepts a client ID, client secret, and a user's access token.
-It then creates an instance of `ConfidentialClientApplication` from MSAL to obtain an OBO token which can be used to authenticate client requests.
+In this example, the `OnBehalfOfCredential` accepts a client ID, client secret, and a user's access token.
+It then creates an instance of `ConfidentialClientApplication` from MSAL to obtain an OBO token that can authenticate client requests.

 You'll need to install the [@azure/msal-node][msal_node_npm] and the the [@azure/core-auth][core_auth] package for this sample.

 > For more information about MSAL for Node.js, please refer to [the README of the `@azure/msal-node` package][msal_node_readme].
-> For more information about working with the Confidential Client of MSAL, please refer to: [Initialization of MSAL (Node.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md).
+> For more information about working with the Confidential Client of MSAL, please refer to [Initialization of MSAL (Node.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md).
-> For more information about working with the On Behalf Flow with MSAL, please refer to: [On Behalf of Flow](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-common/docs/request.md#on-behalf-of-flow).
+> For more information about working with the On Behalf Flow with MSAL, please refer to [On Behalf of Flow](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-common/docs/request.md#on-behalf-of-flow).

 ```ts
 import { TokenCredential, AccessToken } from "@azure/core-auth";